yuzuponikemi/LLMpg/enhanced-research-agent/README.md

   - Create searchable knowledge bases from documents and code
   - Query collections using Google or OpenAI embeddings
   - Custom embedding models for different document types
+- **Evaluation Mode**: Run the agent with specific test prompts and capture the first response for automated testing

 ## Project Structure